dmnkvd/Archive-Transcoding-Tools/README.md

 ### Results
 <img src="https://github.com/dmnkvd/Archive-Transcoding-Tools/blob/master/x-proccess/Screenshots/tool_3/tool-3__1.png" width="400" height="400">

-## Transcoding tool 5: Narrative and Gallery of User-Made Drawings
+## Transcoding tool 5: Narrative Page and Gallery of User-Made Drawings
 ### Description

 ### Aims
+The final tool aims to bring together aspects of my personal research, a selection of artefacts, and the user-made drawings into a dynamic, evolving narrative page, that tells a story of the subjectivity of classification, and meaning-making.

 ### Methods